Provision and deploy a DSE cluster using Mission Control

-DataStax Mission Control is the next generation operations platform starting with DataStax Enterprise version 6.8.26 and including 6.9.
+Mission Control is the next generation operations platform available with DataStax Enterprise (DSE) version 6.8.26 or later.
 It simplifies management of DSE operations across an array of hosting options from the cloud to hybrid to on-premises.
-Install and run Mission Control in DSE environments on bare-metal, virtual machines (VMs), or on your existing Kubernetes (K8s) cluster.
-Powered by the advanced automation that runs DataStax Astra DB, Mission Control provides 24/7 automated operations of DSE nodes, datacenters, and clusters.
+Install and run Mission Control in DSE environments on bare-metal, virtual machines (VMs), or on your existing Kubernetes cluster.
+Powered by the advanced automation that runs Astra DB, Mission Control provides 24/7 automated operations of DSE nodes, datacenters, and clusters.

-Starting with version v0.7.0, Mission Control supports DSE 6.9, the latest generation of DSE featuring vector indexes and Data API.
-These new indexes enable application development using generative Artificial Intelligence (AI).
+Starting with version v0.7.0, Mission Control supports DSE 6.9, the latest generation of DSE featuring vector indexes and the Data API.
+These indexes enable application development using generative Artificial Intelligence (AI).

 Prerequisites